This topic describes how to log into VMware Tanzu Operations Manager (Ops Manager) for the first time after a new Ops Manager deployment.

 • ldaps://: This specifies that the LDAP server uses SSL for an encrypted connection and requires that the LDAP server holds a trusted certificate or that you import a trusted certificate to the JVM truststore.

-Caution: VMware recommends against reusing LDAP service accounts across environments.
-LDAP service accounts should not be subject to manual lockouts, such as lockouts that result from users utilizing the same account.
-Also, LDAP service accounts should not be subject to automated deletions, since disruption to these service accounts could prevent user logins.
+VMware recommends against reusing LDAP service accounts across environments.
+LDAP service accounts are not subject to manual lockouts.
+For example, lockouts that result from users using the same account.
+Also, LDAP service accounts are not subject to automated deletions, since disruption to these service accounts could prevent user logins.

 3. For User Search Base, enter the location in the LDAP directory tree from which any LDAP User search begins.
 The typical LDAP Search Base matches your domain name.
 For example, a domain named “cloud.example.com” typically uses the following LDAP User Search Base: ou=Users,dc=example,dc=com